 The narrow-leafed fig grows up to 50 feet outdoors but will stay around 5-10 feet in a pot.

 Ficus elastica is known for its leathery oval-shaped leaves.
-The leaves can range from dark green to maroon and also come in some striking variegated varieties.
+The rubber plant leaves can range from dark green to burgundy and also come in some striking variegated varieties.
 Originating from tropical areas of South and Southeast Asia, ficus elastica is considered easier to care for than its cousin ficus lyrata.
 It can grow up to 60 feet outdoors but will stay under 8 feet tall indoors.

 Many plant owners find this to be an easy ficus to start with.

 Very popular indoors, this is the common name for Ficus benjamina.
 You’ve probably seen it in malls, office settings, in homes, and on TV!